MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 ## Licensing and administering

 ### Licenses
 If one of the new workspaces is in a shared capacity, everyone you add to it needs a Power BI Pro license.
 These users can all collaborate on the dashboards and reports in the new workspace.
+If you want to distribute content to others inside your organization, either assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 When the new workspace is in a Power BI Premium capacity, users with the Viewer role can access the workspace even if they don't have a Power BI Pro license.
-However, if you assign these users a higher role like Admin, Member, or Contributor, they're prompted to start a Pro Trial when they try to access the workspace.
+However, if you assign these users a higher role like Admin, Member, or Contributor, they're prompted to start a Pro trial when they try to access the workspace.
 If you want users without Pro licenses to use the Viewer role, make sure they don't also have other workspace roles, either as individuals or as part of a user group.

-If you want to distribute content to others inside your organization, assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 > [!NOTE]
 > Publishing reports to the new workspace experience has stricter enforcement of existing licensing rules.
 If you try to publish from Power BI Desktop or other client tools without a Pro license, you see the error, "Only users with Power BI Pro licenses can publish to this workspace."